How Substack writers can collaborate to grow

 Writer and editorreposted the latest episode of The Active Voice, where she received a shoutout from .

-You might use cross-posts to share a post or podcast you were featured in or were the guest author of, to amplify a post or podcast episode that resonates with you, or to celebrate the announcement of a writer you love who’s starting a Substack.
+You might use cross-posts to share a post or podcast you were featured in or were the guest author of, to amplify a favorite post episode you think will resonates with your readers, or to celebrate the announcement of a writer you love who’s starting a Substack.

 Mentions enable writers to easily promote other writers who are publishing interesting work.
 Simply search and tag writers and publications within the Substack network from the editor using the “@” key.
 The writer will be notified when they are mentioned.

-Authorused a mention to tell the delightful story of how illustrator serendipitously created a new logo for Subtle Maneuvers after a conversation in Chat.
+Authorused a mention to tell the delightful story of how illustrator serendipitously created a new logo for after a conversation in Chat.

 You can even mention readers and honor their contributions to your work.
 Food writerthanks reader for his gummy bear flavor suggestion, which inspired his latest post.
 Fellow readers can hover over the mention to discover other great publications.